Russian Soviet Federative Socialist Republic: 1960s–1980s

 In 1964, Nikita Khrushchev was removed from his position of power and replaced with Leonid Brezhnev.
 Under his rule, the Russian SFSR and the rest of the Soviet Union went through a mass era of stagnation.
 Even after Brezhnev's death in 1982, the era did not end until Mikhail Gorbachev took power in March 1985 and introduced liberal reforms in Soviet society.

 On 12 April 1978, a new Constitution of Russia was adopted.

 Early 1990s

-On 29 May 1990, at his third attempt, Boris Yeltsin was elected the chairman of the Supreme Soviet of the Russian SFSR.
+On 29 May 1990, at his third attempt, Boris Yeltsin was elected the chairman of the Supreme Soviet of the Russian SFSR following the first free parliamentary elections from decades.
 The Congress of People's Deputies of the Republic adopted the Declaration of State Sovereignty of the Russian SFSR on 12 June 1990, which was the beginning of the "War of Laws", pitting the Soviet Union against the Russian Federation and other constituent republics.